Anti Inflammatory Foods

 Health Conditions Related to Inflammation

 Maintaining a healthy lifestyle that includes eating foods that fight inflammation is a healthy start to reducing chronic inflammation in the body.
+One of the things that you can do is minimize the amount of processed foods in your diet.

 How Foods Help Reduce Inflammation

-The more colors of fruits and vegetables included in our diet, the more beneficial phytochemicals that we include.
+The more colors of fruits and vegetables are included in our diet, the more beneficial phytochemicals we include.
 In addition, going beyond our usual choices and trying new and diverse produce options adds even additional nutrition!

 Anti Inflammatory Foods to Eat